pearu/f2py/doc/developers_guide.rst

 the same way that the Comments class is added.
 This means that any includes within a `BlockBase` will be matched.

-All Fortran rules that are responsible for matchine whole line statements (apart from the top level Program rule R201) make use of the `BlockBase` match method.
+All Fortran rules that are responsible for matching whole line statements (apart from the top level Program rule R201) make use of the `BlockBase` match method.
 Therefore by adding support for includes at the beginning and within a BlockBase class we support includes at